Refugee Programs Bureau (RPB)

 - Ukrainian arrivals may also be eligible for state-funded, county-administered housing and homeless assistance programs (eligibility based on level of risk for homelessness).

-The CDSS Resource Guide for Ukrainian Newcomers (English and українець) is a digital and print-ready tri-fold brochure summarizing common federal and state benefits relevant to Ukrainian Newcomers and is available for electronic distribution and printing.
+The CDSS Resource Guide for Ukrainian Newcomers in English, yкраїнська (Ukrainian) and pусский (Russian) is a digital and print-ready tri-fold brochure summarizing common federal and state benefits relevant to Ukrainian Newcomers and is available for electronic distribution and printing.
 The resource guide includes links to websites and phone numbers to help Ukrainian Newcomers access certain benefits and prepare documentation required at common social and government services appointments in California.
-A translated Russian language copy is also forthcoming and will be posted in this section.

 Most immigrants are not subject to public charge; however, Afghan Humanitarian Parolees, Afghan SI/SQ Parolees, and Ukrainian Humanitarian Parolees are not currently explicitly exempted.
 The new rule details change in how DHS will interpret public charge, clarifies DHS policy regarding those to whom the public charge rule applies, and explicitly exempts those granted refugee benefits by Congress.